Skip to content

 5. Production/non-local: Use credentials from .env file (GF_SECURITY_ADMIN_USER / GF_SECURITY_ADMIN_PASSWORD)

-6. Navigate to dashboards: Click "Dashboards" → "Maricusco" folder to see pre-provisioned dashboards
+6. Navigate to dashboards: Click "Dashboards" → "Redhound" folder to see pre-provisioned dashboards

-7. Verify metrics: Ensure MARICUSCO_METRICS_ENABLED=true for metrics to appear in dashboards
+7. Verify metrics: Ensure REDHOUND_METRICS_ENABLED=true for metrics to appear in dashboards

 Pre-Provisioned Components